-Trans Mountain pipeline expansion work suspended
+Expansion of Canada’s Trans Mountain pipeline in doubt

 Canada needs infrastructure to export its growing oil sands production.
 Alberta is the United States’ largest supplier of foreign oil.

 Trudeau’s government has been trying to balance the oil industry’s desire to tap new markets with environmentalists’ concerns.
-In 2016, he approved Trans Mountain, but rejected Enbridge’s Northern Gateway pipeline to Kitimat, British Columbia.
+Though he approved Trans Mountain, he rejected Enbridge’s Northern Gateway pipeline to Kitimat, British Columbia.